 - Rock and Roll Hall of Fame — Who knew Rock & Roll could be educational?
 This famous museum explores the roots of rock music and how it has influenced society.
 It’s is a great place to bring the family because kids under 5 are always free.

-- GlamJam — This event was once known as Fashion Week Cleveland.
-Before 2017, the fashion-focused week aimed to put Cleveland on the map as a place where fashion mattered.
-Now, the evening celebrates fashion and music and has been self-proclaimed as Cleveland’s first ever music festival.
+- GlamJam — Before 2017, the fashion-focused week aimed to put Cleveland on the map as a place where fashion mattered.
+Now, the evening celebrates fashion and music and is Cleveland’s self-proclaimed first-ever music festival.

 10. Your health is in good hands.

-Living in Cleveland might be taxing in ways you can’t avoid.
-Long winters and uncertain economic times can bring on a slew of health-related issues.
-However, you can rest easy knowing you’ll be close to some of the best medical facilities in the country.
+When you move to Cleveland, you’ll be close to some of the best medical facilities in the country.
 Both the Cleveland Clinic and University Hospitals are renowned for their emphasis on quality and world-class innovative healthcare services.

-Keep these tips in mind before you move to Cleveland:
+Keep these tips in mind before moving to Cleveland:

 Moving anywhere is stressful, but moving to Cleveland doesn’t have to be riddled with anxiety.
 Here are some important moving tips to remember: